MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-post-purchases.md

 ---
-title: Posting Purchases | Microsoft Docs
+title: Understanding How To Post Purchase Documents | Microsoft Docs
-description: Learn how to post purchases.
+description: Learn about the different posting functions to post purchase documents.
 services: project-madeira
 documentationcenter:
 author: SusanneWindfeldPedersen